Family feuds in the United States: John Wesley Hardin joins the feud

 In early 1872, on-the-run outlaw John Wesley Hardin joined his cousin, Mannen Clements, in neighboring Gonzales County, Texas.
 There, Clements and his brothers were active in the cattle rustling or herding business working for Taylor family friends.

 On May 15, 1873, Sutton family allies Jim Cox and Jake Christman were killed by the Taylor faction during a gunfight at Tomlinson Creek.
 Hardin later admitted that there were reports that he had led the fight in which these two men were killed, but would neither confirm nor deny his involvement.

 Two days later, in a May 17, 1873, gunfight, Hardin killed Dewitt County deputy sheriff, J.B.
 Morgan—serving under Helm, who was now sheriff of DeWitt County.
 Hardin played a part in the assassination later that same day of Sheriff Helm in Albuquerque, Texas.
 Hardin, Helm and Sam McCracken Jr. were gathered together talking in front of a blacksmith shop.
 Helm was unarmed, having left his revolvers at Mrs. McCracken's boarding house, where he was then residing.
 Jim Taylor advanced on Helm from behind and attempted to discharge his revolver, but it misfired.
 As Helm turned, Taylor fired again, this time striking Helm in the chest.
-Helm rushed Taylor with the intent to grapple with him, but Hardin discharged a double barrel shotgun, shattering his arm.
+Helm rushed Taylor with the intent to grapple with him, but Hardin discharged a double barrel shotgun, shattering Helm's arm.
 As Helm attempted to flee into the blacksmith shop, Hardin held townspeople at gunpoint while Taylor unloaded the remaining five bullets from his revolver into him.
 As Hardin and Taylor mounted their horses and prepared to ride away, they boasted that they had accomplished what they had come to do.
 The next night, Hardin and other Taylor supporters surrounded the ranch house of Sutton family ally, Joe Tumlinson.
 A shouted truce was arranged and both sides signed a peace treaty in Clinton, Texas.
 However, within a year, violence once again broke out between the two sides.

-The feud reached its apex when Jim and his cousin Billy Taylor gunned down William Sutton and a friend, Gabriel Slaughter, as they waited on a steamboat platform, in Indianola, Texas on March 11, 1874.
+The feud reached its apex when Jim and his cousin Billy Taylor gunned down William Sutton and a friend, Gabriel Slaughter, as they waited on a steamboat platform, in Indianola, Texas, on March 11, 1874.
 Tired of the feud, Sutton had been planning to leave the area for good.
 In retaliation, the Sutton faction caught and lynched three of the Taylor group, on June 22, 1874.
 After this, the fighting continued, though with much less frequency.
 Jim Taylor was killed January 1, 1875.
 On November 17, 1875, Reuben H. Brown, the new leader of the Suttons and ex-marshal of Cuero, Texas, was shot down in the Exchange Saloon by Hardin, his last known action in the feud.

-In October 1876, after another outbreak of violence, Texas Ranger, Captain Jesse Lee Hall, led a force into Cuero, Texas to break up the feud for good.
+In October 1876, after another outbreak of violence, Texas Ranger, Captain Jesse Lee Hall, led a force into Cuero, Texas, to break up the feud for good.
 By January 1877, he and his supporting troop had put an end to the conflict.